rajsite/jsli-prototype-examples/README.md

 # jsli-prototype-examples

 # This repo is archived
-These example have been moved to https://github.com/rajsite/webvi-experiments
+These examples have been moved to https://github.com/rajsite/webvi-experiments

 ## Web Audio Demo
 ![Web Audio](Screenshots/WebAudio.gif)